Have you ever longed to honour times of loss, transition or celebration in a way that is deep and satisfying?

 Time: 7.15 – 8.45 pm NZ time

-This is a seven-week online course in two three-week sections, with a week’s rest in the middle.
-The course will be accessed via your computer or phone.
-All sessions will be recorded; so if you miss one you can still participate.
+This is a seven-week online course in two three-week sections, with a week’s pause and integration time in the middle.
+The course may be accessed via your computer, tablet or phone.
+All sessions will be recorded; so if you miss any you can still participate.
 Numbers will be limited.

 What will happen in a session?

-Each session will include teaching, experiential elements, and a question and answer session.
-You will be given an assignment to complete before each class.
+Each session will include experiential elements, teaching, and a question and answer session.
+You will be given a task to try out before each class.

-In addition, we will meet in a secret Facebook group where you can post images of your symbols and altars, share successes and wonderings, and interact with one other.
-Twenty four hours before each teaching session you will be asked to post a check-in on the secret Facebook page.
+In addition, we will meet in a private Facebook group where you can post images of your symbols and altars, share successes and wonderings, and interact with one other.
+Before each live session you will be asked to post a check-in on the private Facebook page.

 Three ways to take the course